Deep Learning for Instance Retrieval: A Survey: State of the Art Performance

 \subsection{Datasets}

-To demonstrate the effectiveness of methods, we choose four commonly-used datasets for performance comparison: Holidays, Oxford-5k (including the extended Oxford-105k), Paris-6k (including the extended Paris-106k) and UKBench.
+To demonstrate the effectiveness of methods, we choose the following commonly-used datasets for performance comparison:

 \textbf{UKBench (UKB)} \cite{nister2006scalable} consists of 10,200 images of objects.
-The whole dataset has 2,550 groups of images, each group having four images of the same object from different viewpoints or illumination conditions.
-Each image in the dataset can be used as a query image.
+This dataset has 2,550 groups of images, each group having four images of the same object from different viewpoints or illumination conditions, which can be regarded as a kind of class-level supervision information.
+All images can be used as a query.

 \textbf{Holidays} \cite{jegou2008hamming} consists of 1,491 images collected from personal holiday albums.
 Most images are scene-related.
-The dataset comprises 500 groups of similar images with a query image for each group.
-In each group, the first image is used as a query image for performance evaluation.
+The dataset comprises 500 groups of similar images with a single query image for each group.
+The dataset also provides position information of the interest regions for each image.